Action on climate change proposed by Adur & Worthing Climate Assembly

 - Incorporating the highest standards of biodiversity and sustainability and environmental protection into planning applications.

-- Reducing car use by creating more safe cycling routes, installing more charging points and parking spaces for electric vehicles and investing in affordable, accessible and greener public transport.
+- Reducing car use by creating safer cycling routes, installing more charging points and parking spaces for electric vehicles and investing in affordable, accessible and greener public transport.

 - Reducing waste by establishing more opportunities for upcycling and repairing; supporting and encouraging composting and promoting ways for residents and businesses to eliminate unnecessary waste.